Raizgr/Spotitanus/README.md

 🎵 SpotiTanus – Optimized Spotify Player 🎵

 🚀 The most advanced and complete Spotify player.
-⚡ Core features are already working, while some modules are still in progress.
+Core features are already working, while some modules are still in progress.
 👉 I’m still perfecting a few features and creating videos/screenshots to showcase the player.
 Because development takes a lot of time, your support is crucial!
 If you enjoy the project, you can buy me a coffee ☕ — once I reach my goal, I’ll publish the full source code.

 Buy me a coffee

+💡 You can even view SpotiTanus in your car with Android Auto using FermataAuto or just a simple browser.

 🌟 MAIN FEATURES
 🔐 Authentication & Security ✅ Ready